vdaburon/blog_http_simple_table_server/doc/FR/README_FR.md

 http://jmeter-plugins.org/wiki/HttpSimpleTableServer

 ## Distributed architecture for JMeter
-The Simple Table Server runs on the JMeter controller (master) and load generators (slaves) make calls to the STS to get or add some data.<br/>
+The Simple Table Server runs on the JMeter controller (master) and load generators (slaves) or injectors make calls to the STS to get, find or add some data.<br/>
 At the beginning of the test, the first load generator will load data in memory (initial call) and at the end of the test it asks the STS saving values in a file.<br/>
 All the load generators ask data from the same STS which is started on the JMeter controller.<br/>

+The INITFILE can also be done at STS startup time (without the first load generator initial call)<br/>

 ![Architecture distribuée avec plusieurs nodes JMeter](../../doc/images/US_JMeter_archi_multi_load_generators.png)